codeclimate/codeclimate-rubocop/config/contents/style/trailing_comma_in_arguments.md

-This cop checks for trailing comma in argument lists.
+Checks for trailing comma in argument lists.
 The supported styles are:

 * `consistent_comma`: Requires a comma after the last argument,